aws-observability/aws-application-signals-test-framework/README.md

 # How to Test E2E Resource Changes
-This guide will give a step by step instruction on how to test changes made to Java/Python E2E testing resources before pushing a PR.
+This guide will give a step by step instruction on how to test changes made to E2E testing resources in us-east-1 from a forked repo before pushing a PR.
-The guide will include the following:
-- Setting up IAM roles and an EKS cluster
-- Setting up VPC settings and IAM role for EC2 instances
-- Buliding sample app images/files and putting them into ECRs/S3 buckets
-- Forking a repository and setting up necessary secrets

 ### 1. Create an IAM Role with OIDC Identity Provider
 This step is needed to allow Github Action to have access to resources in the AWS account